mbeddr/mps-build-backends/execute-generators/README.md

   --module MODULE                     list of modules to generate

-  --exclude-model EXCLUDE_MODEL       list of models to exclude from generate
+  --exclude-model EXCLUDE_MODEL       list of models to exclude from
+                                      generation

-  --exclude-module EXCLUDE_MODULE     list of modules to exclude from generate
+  --exclude-module EXCLUDE_MODULE     list of modules to exclude from
+                                      generation
 ```

 ## Gradle example (Kotlin syntax)